cyberbotics/webots/docs/guide/controller-programming.md

     absolute paths.
 Paths must be separated using the colon symbol ':' and directory components must be separated using the slash symbol '/'.
 Variables declared in this section will be added on every platform.
-On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.<br>
+On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.

     **NOTE**: The legacy form of this section was ```[environment variables with relative path]```.
     You are encouraged to follow the new notation, though the backward compability is kept.